dayanisc7709/apcsa-freedom-project/blog/entry01.md

 # Engineering Design Process
 I think right now I'm at the second stage of my EDP process, since I've just now started to get a grasp of my tool.
-I've decided what I'm going to do for my tool that I've picked, but now I need to do some research and how I'll be able to do the project idea that I want to do.
+I've decided what I'm going to do for my tool that I've picked, but now I need to do some research and how I'll be able to do the project idea that I want to do by learning all of the different functions and components and how they all work.

 # Skills